Shriram-s-DevOps-Notes/Ansible/README.md

 - Saltstack

 # ANSIBLE
-### What is ansible ?
+### What is ansible?
 -------
 - Ansible is an open-source automation tool that simplifies various IT tasks, including configuration management, application deployment, and task automation.
 - It is designed to be simple, consistent, and agentless, allowing for easy configuration and management of systems.
-- Ansible uses a declarative language to describe the desired state of the system, making it easy to understand and maintain.
+- Ansible uses declarative language to describe the desired state of the system, making it easy to understand and maintain.

 ### How Ansible works?
-*  Ansible works on existing SSH connection.
+*  Ansible works on existing SSH connections.
-* Ansible doesn't not require to open any network port or no need required any agent installation.
+* Ansible doesn't require to open any network port or no need required any agent installation.
-* We need enable the password less authentication (Key exchanging)
+* We need to enable password-less authentication (Key exchanging)

 ### Use of Ansible:
 ------